ElmaddinAsger/Replicate_Kotlin/README.md

+This project is shared here to be re-read, learnt and reinforced by writing from scratch more than once.
 # Replicate Kotlin Client

 Replicate-Kotlin is a wrapper around [Replicate’s API](https://replicate.com/), enabling you to interact with cloud-based AI models using pure Kotlin code.
 This library is designed to easily integrate generative AI into Android and other kotlin supported environments.